 In light of Digital Transport Days taking place on 18 November, ETF Maritime team has published a paper on the future of waterborne transport.
 ETF’s vision of a fair and sustainable future of waterborne transport shows that there is an alternative to the current business practices in the sectors.

-Shipping is the lifeblood of the global economy, carrying around 90% of everything we consume: the clothes we wear, the food we eat, the computers we rely on.
-The EU maritime transport sector employs around 230 000 people and European shipping accounts for over 40 % of the world’s fleet.
+Shipping is the lifeblood of the global economy, carrying around 90% of everything we consume: the clothes we wear, the food we eat, and the computers we rely on.
+The EU maritime transport sector employs around 230 000 people, and European shipping accounts for over 40 % of the world’s fleet.
 The EU has some of the world’s largest maritime clusters.
 However, all the ships that carry those goods and passengers depend on seafarers, a group of transport workers who face rather unique conditions.

 Seafaring is a difficult life, which often brings long working hours, harsh living conditions and social isolation.
-But what makes European seafarers especially angry is the fact that there are no restrictions on the nationality of maritime workers, such as we see for land-based jobs.
+But what makes European seafarers especially angry is that there are no restrictions on the nationality of maritime workers, such as we see for land-based jobs.
 This means that some shipowners avoid hiring European seafarers because they want to reduce labour costs.
-Indeed, it is possible to employ third country nationals in European services and pay them at the level of workers in developing countries– a clear case of social dumping.
+Indeed, it is possible to employ third-country nationals in European services and pay them at the level of workers in developing countries– a clear case of social dumping.

 The result is a lack of jobs for European seafarers.
 Although 40% of the world fleet is in the hands of European shipowners, fewer than 40% of crew positions on these European vessels are filled by European seafarers!
-Roles for European seafarers on non-European vessels are rare, and subject to lower wages and worse conditions.
+Roles for European seafarers on non-European vessels are rare and subject to lower wages and worse conditions.